karu11/codesmith-totem-wireless-lp/README.md

-<h1>Wireless Totem ZMK Config</h1>
+<h1>Wireless Totem PLUS ZMK Config</h1>

+It's a totem with an extra key like the Konrad with a side switch to turn on a gaming mode.
 Tried to include every ZMK dongle in this repository.
 Thanks to Eiga for the reference and all the dongle creators.

 ### Steps